Farm holidays are a wonderful way of getting back to nature and embracing the great outdoors. So why not bring your pet along for the adventure?

 Old Holcombe Hillside is nestled in a six-acre smallholding with delightful farm animals.
 Surrounded by the tranquil Somerset landscapes and with Exmoor National Park on its doorstep, this lovely barn is great for anyone wishing to spend time in the great outdoors.
 Your pet will love exploring the landscape and at the farm, dogs are welcome to roam around the grounds.

-The Old Bothy At Peel, Scotland
+The Old Bothy, Scotland

-The Old Bothy At Peel is one of two traditional stone barns surrounded by picturesque farmland.
+The Old Bothy is one of two traditional stone barns surrounded by picturesque farmland.
 Nestled in a beautiful Angus glen, guests and their pets will love exploring the landscape.
 Venture to the nearby Reekie Linn waterfall or the property’s farmland, which stretches 650 acres.
 Dogs will love the open space at this stunning farm property.

 Dinnabroad Cottage, North Cornwall